avermaisi11/AWS-Development-Or-Automation/README.md

-# AWS-Development-Or-Automation
+# AWS-Development/Automation
-This repository contains my real time work which I have done.
+This repository contains my real time work which I has been done by me.

-These are my realtime hard work which I have done.

-Please do  not just blindly copy and use it for your own purpose.
+Do not just blindly copy and use it for your own purpose.

-Please respect the hard work of mine.
+Please respect the hard work of others.